 If anyone would like to explain anything else about the meaning of these rhymes or share other rhymes like them, feel free to comment below.

-This artilce was posted on Wednesday, November 9th, 2011 at 9:56 pm and is filed under Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, England, English Nursery Rhymes, Languages, Nursery Rhymes, Rhymes by Theme, Scotland, Scottish Nursery Rhymes, Welsh, Welsh Nursery Rhymes.
+This article was posted on Wednesday, November 9th, 2011 at 9:56 pm and is filed under Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, England, English Nursery Rhymes, Languages, Nursery Rhymes, Rhymes by Theme, Scotland, Scottish Nursery Rhymes, Welsh, Welsh Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.